Snakes: Colubrid

 The Garter Snake

 There are many species of the genus Thamnophis.
-The garter snake is generally easy to care for, responds well to handling, and is active and diurnal (awake during the day), making them ideal snakes in captivity.
+The garter snake is generally easy to care for, responds well to handling, and is active and diurnal (awake during the day), making it an ideal snake in captivity.
 Thamnophis marcianus, the checkered garter snake, is a particularly attractive snake.
-Although it may be found in dry regions of North and Central America, garter snakes always require water.
-Western sub-species are more terrestrial in habit than are the eastern sub-species of the common garter snake.
-Garter snakes may eat slugs, insects, earthworms, lizards, amphibians (frogs), birds, fish and rodents.
+Although it may be found in dry regions of North America and Central America, garter snakes always require water.
+Western subspecies are more terrestrial in habit than are the eastern subspecies of the common garter snake.
+Garter snakes may eat slugs, insects, earthworms, lizards, amphibians (frogs), birds, fish, and rodents.

 Related Articles